Quiz League of London: Online scoring

 For the first 20 years of the league's existence, scoring was done manually on paper sheets.
 This process was prone to human error so, in 2012, QLL introduced an administration site where QLL admins could enter the scoresheets directly into the database, which would highlight errors in the sheets for subsequent remediation.
 This eliminated virtually all scoring errors, but was still a time-consuming process.
 Therefore, in 2019, the league introduced online scoresheets for all of its quizzes in the team quiz format.
 This means that teams can do their own scoring and submit their own sheets live which, in turn, not only eliminates virtually all human errors but also updates the league tables and stats engine in real time.
 In 2020, an online buzzer quiz scoresheet was developed and in 2021 an online scoresheet was developed for Brain of London (MIMIR).
 In addition, online scoresheets are available for non-competitive matches in the four standard QLL formats (team, MIMIR, buzzer, chocolate box) for use in friendly matches.

 Integrated score sheets and quizzes

 For the 2023-24 season, the league introduced a mechanism whereby quizzes can be imported directly into the individual (MIMIR) online score sheet, thereby eliminating the need to have separate readers, scorers, timekeepers and bonus counters.
-This was extended to the buzzer quiz and chocolate box formats for the 2024-25 season and, finally, for team quizzes during the 2025 Summer Friendly League.
+This was extended to the buzzer quiz and chocolate box formats for the 2024-25 season and, finally, for team quizzes during the 2025 Summer Friendly League, meaning that the delivery of quizzes in PDF format could finally be abandoned.